 I was born and raised in Treaty 7 Territory, just outside Calgary, Alberta.
 I choose to attend the University of Lethbridge because I could follow both of my passions: art and teaching, through the combined degree option.
-Throughout my B.F.A.
-I focused on painting and drawing.
-During my Advance and Senior Studio courses I continued to explore and develop my painting technique.
+Throughout my BFA I focused on painting and drawing.
+During my advanced and senior studio courses I continued to explore and develop my painting technique.
 I paint on larger-scale canvas using a colour-field painting method resulting in abstract works of art.
 As a teacher, I am an art specialist and elementary generalist.
-I am also interested in brain development and have taken courses to expand my understanding on how the brain develops during our early years so I can better teach my students.
+I am also interested in brain development and have taken courses to expand my understanding of how the brain develops during our early years so I can better teach my students.

 For May and June I am a substitute teacher in Calgary and I begin my full time grade 1 teaching position at the end of August."

 Why did you choose to become a teacher?

 There are three main factors that contributed to my decision to become a teacher.
 The first is my value of helping my community.
 I felt that teaching would offer me a platform to make a positive impact on future generations by being a reliable, trustworthy, and kind adult in their lives.
 Teaching allows me to help students learn both from the program of studies and discover how to become the very best person that they can be.
 The second factor is the atmosphere of the profession.
 Spending every day in a classroom and designing engaging and relevant lessons for students is something that I am very excited about.
 I love that every day is different and offers an opportunity for growth, both for my students and for myself.

 The third reason I chose to become a teacher is because of the students.
 During a professional development session in my PSI, the presenter said as teachers we “hold hearts in our hearts.”
 Teaching is a person-profession, and the memories I make with students is part of what makes teaching such a wonderful career."